borkshop/kni/MANUAL.md

 the `kni` command as installed by `npm`.

 ```
-npm i -S kni
+npm install kni
-PATH=$PATH:node_modules/.bin
-kni --help
+node_modules/.bin/kni --help
 ```

 Be sure to use a project-local installation of `kni`.
 While the language evolves, there are likely to be multiple radically different major versions of this project in concurrent use.

-By default, `kni` accepts a `.kni` file (see one of the many examples) and opens up an interactive console for the story.
+By default, `kni` accepts one or more `.kni` files (see one of the many examples) and opens up an interactive console for the story.
 The `-j` command line flag bypasses the runtime and dumps the compiled JSON state machine for the story.